 Knowing which majors pay the most for a bachelor’s degree can refine your options.
 According to Payscale’s College Salary Report, majors in accounting, engineering, and computer science tend to pay well .

-But don’t discount a liberal arts education.
+But don’t discount a liberal arts education, which emphasizes valuable transferable skills you can use to explore numerous career opportunities.
 While graduates tend to earn less for entry-level roles, they can make up for that differential over time if they move into higher-level roles .

 If you know you’d like to pursue a graduate degree after earning your bachelor’s, it’s a good idea to choose a major that will help set you on the best path.
 Students interested in law school, for example, often major in English or communications to gain a solid writing foundation.
 Similarly, many students interested in medical school major in biology or another natural science subject.